NodeBE4/opinion/_posts/2022-06-20-EnclavedMicrostate.md

 ----- __575.19__ -----2022-07-03 12:21:10+08:00:

-It's 'obvious' if you buy into a speculation narrative that has gained traction by pure truthiness, but for all we know Kson wanted an extended break from agency involvement and slowly dipped her toe in with VShojo.
+It's 'obvious' if you buy into a speculative narrative that has gained traction by pure truthiness, but for all we know Kson wanted an extended break from agency involvement and slowly dipped her toe in with VShojo.

 ----- __575.20__ -----2022-07-03 12:30:24+08:00: